FlorianPicca/JWT-Key-Recovery/README.md

 - RS384
 - RS152

-The following algorithms require only one JWT token :
+The following algorithms require only one JWT token, but give better results with two :

 - ES256
 - ES384